This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Sleep is a critical component of mental and physical health.
 The disruption caused by a post-traumatic psychological injury can create a self-perpetuating cycle where negative thoughts, emotions, and actions reinforce each other, leading to a worsening state of mental and physical wellbeing.

-PTSD-related insomnia can surface throughCommon symptoms includeRate the level of disturbance to your emotional and physical wellbeing of disrupted sleep and any resulting tiredness?
+PTSD-related insomnia can surface throughCommon symptoms includeRate the level of disruption that interference to your sleep habits caused to your sleep-wake cycle and your attempts to enjoy enough nourishing sleep to function?

-Depression differs from occasional misery by being a prolonged mental state of sadness and low mood which significantly interferes with all aspects of daily life.
+Depression differs from occasional misery by being a prolonged and heavy mental state of sadness and low mood which significantly interferes with all aspects of daily life.

 Post-traumatic psychological injury can lead to an increase in unhealthy behaviours and thought patterns as coping mechanisms to deal with excessive stress or difficult emotions.